freenas/freenas-docs/userguide/sharing.rst

    Do you want to continue this operation? <Y/N> [N]: y

-An additional warning is shown if the share is currently open in
+An additional warning is shown when the share is open in Explorer:
-Explorer:

 .. code-block:: none